Nerdodan/sunvox-modules/docs/modules/effects/chorus/chorus lite.md

 # abstract

-a simple chorus effect that is lighter in processing load than the regular chorus effect
+a simple stereo chorus effect that is lighter in processing load than the regular chorus effect

-uses a parallel vibrato module on each channel
+it works by using a parallel vibrato module on each channel

 # controllers

-## group 1: dry/wet settings
+## group 1: mix controls

 - dry: the gain of the dry signal.
 128 (1000) = -6db
 - wet: the gain of the wet signal.
 128 (1000) = -6db